jordanmack/developer-training-course-script-examples/README.md

 * **never** - A lock script that never succeeds (unlocks).
 This is also known as the "Always Fail" lock script.
 * **occlock** - A lock script that does an output capacity check (occ) to verify that at least x output cells have a capacity that matches amount y.
 The x and y values are specified as lock script args.
 * **oc5type** - A type script that succeeds when the total number of output cells is exactly 5.
 * **odcounter** - A type script that holds a u64 value that must be incremented by 1 on every transfer.
-This is the full version with operation detection.
+This version includes operation detection and burning.
+* **oddoublecounter** - A type script that holds two u64 values.
+The first must be incremented by 1 on every transfer, and the second incremented by 2.
+This version includes operation detection and burning.

 ## Usage